drmonkeysee/ecs-scheduler/README.md

 ## Credits

 This application is adapted from an internal [Openmail](https://github.com/Openmail) project.
-Special thanks to the following people for their contributions during its development:
+Thanks to the following people for their contributions during its development:

 - [Michael Green](https://github.com/mgreen)
 - [Michael Schaffer](https://github.com/mtschaffer)